 All elements tend to try and get eight electrons in their outermost shell, or valence shell.
 To try and get eight electrons in their valence shell, atoms of all elements try to form bonds with other compatible atoms.
 They form bonds either by donating electrons or by sharing electrons.
-In case of simple metals like sodium, it donates an electron and gets a positive charge and then forms compounds with elements like chlorine which receives an electron and gets a negative charge.
+In the case of simple metals like sodium, it donates an electron and gets a positive charge and then forms compounds with elements like chlorine which receives an electron and gets a negative charge.
 This kind of bond is called ionic bond.
 Sometimes atoms like hydrogen and oxygen share electrons to fill their valence shell.
 This kind of bond is called covalent bond.
-Sometimes, a large number of metallic atoms come together and many of the electrons in their valence shell is detached and roams around the remaining positive ions, in a way being shared among all of them.
+Sometimes, a large number of metallic atoms come together and many of the electrons in their valence shells are detached and roam around the remaining positive ions, in a way being shared among all of them.
 This kind of bond is called metallic bond.

 In the 1900s, Paul Drude came up with a theory that metallic substances existed by forming bonds that had a “sea of electrons” and it is an accurate and accepted image with regards to metallic bonding.